curl/curl/docs/BUFQ.md

 * read 1 bytes from it, it will still report "full"
 * read 999 more bytes from it, and it will no longer be "full"

 The reason for this is that full really means: *bufq uses max_chunks and the last one cannot be written to*.

-So when you read 1 byte from the head chunk in the example above, the head still hold 999 unread bytes.
+When you read 1 byte from the head chunk in the example above, the head still hold 999 unread bytes.
 Only when those are also read, can the head chunk be removed and a new tail be added.

 There is another variation to this.
 If you initialized a `bufq` with option `BUFQ_OPT_SOFT_LIMIT`, it will allow writes **beyond** the `max_chunks`.
 It will report **full**, but one can **still** write.
 This option is necessary, if partial writes need to be avoided.
-But it means that you will need other checks to keep the `bufq` from growing ever larger and larger.
+It means that you will need other checks to keep the `bufq` from growing ever larger and larger.

 ## pools